idvorkin/idvorkin.github.io/_d/balance2.md

 <div id="balance-radar-map-ideal"> </div>

-### Monitoring the roles in your life vs your goals.
+### Monitoring the roles in your life vs your goals

 In some roles, I default to over investing, for these **red is over investing**, green is just right, and blue is under investing